 - Learn cloud computing.
 There are several cloud computing providers, such as Google, Azure, and of course, Citrix.
 It is a good idea to get familiar with all of them.

 - Listen to a podcast.
-Podcasts are a good way to get news and insight into any subject.
-You can start by tuning in to 5 Bytes or Frontline Chatter.
+For instance, you can start by tuning in to 5 Bytes or Frontline Chatter.

 - Attend a conference.
-For conferences, Citrix Synergy tops the list.
+When it comes to conferences, Citrix Synergy tops the list.
 Because of COVID-19, the 2020 physical event was canceled, but it is due to take place in 2021.
 In the meantime, you can head to the company’s website to check out Citrix’s digital event series.
 The company also holds other conferences, like Citrix’s Field Kickoff.
-It is a reimagined Citrix Summit that will run from January 12 to 14 and January 19 to 21, 2021.
-Other virtualization conferences include: Microsoft Ignite, Nuantix .NEXT, and AWS re:Invent.
+Other virtualization conferences include Microsoft Ignite, Nuantix .NEXT, and AWS re:Invent.

 - Connect with the community.
 There are many user groups you can join to improve your Citrix skills.
-Citrix even has its own Citrix User Group Community.
-In it, you can meet like-minded people and get advice on what step of the learning process you should tackle next.
+In fact, Citrix even has its own Citrix User Group Community.

 The Best Citrix Training Courses